-Beverage cart girl sinks improbable ace at Sweetgrass Golf Club at the Island Resort in Michigan's Upper Peninsula
+Beverage cart girl sinks improbable ace at Sweetgrass Golf Club at the Island Resort & Casino in Michigan's Upper Peninsula

 Sarah DeShambo attempted to play the first 18-hole round of her life at Sweetgrass Golf Club at the Island Resort & Casino in Harris, Mich., but only made it through 15 holes.